Velocidex/velociraptor-docs/content/docs/gui/clients/_index.md

 1. The **online state** of the host is shown as a color icon.
-A green dot indicated that the host is currently connected to the server, a yellow icon indicates the host is not currently connected but was connected less than 24 hours ago.
+A green dot indicated that the host is currently connected to the server, a yellow icon indicates the host is not currently connected but was connected between 15 minutes and 24 hours ago.
 A red icon indicates that the host has not been seen for 24 hours or more.

 2. The **client ID** of the host is shown.
 Clients have a unique ID